edoardomarsigli/SRL-IsaacLab/source/isaaclab_tasks/isaaclab_tasks/manager_based/moonshot/README.md

 Once you have played back your policy once, it will automatically export your policy as both a `policy.pt` and `policy.onnx` file in the `exported/` folder.
 In the `params/` folder you can find details about what environment the policy was trained in, what robot it was trained on, observations, reward functions, and more.

-#### Recording robot states during inference
+#### Recording time series of robot states during inference

-Isaac Lab also supports exporting a recording of robot states during inference.
+Isaac Lab also supports exporting a time series of robot states during inference.
 This can be done by adding a Recorder Manager to your environment.
 In this context, you can do that by simply uncommenting the following line in the `LocomotionVelocityRoughEnvCfg()` class in `velocity_env_cfg.py`.

 ```python
 # recorders: RecorderCfg = RecorderCfg()